-Catch up with the findings of the Trendles Project with our 20 page colour booklet – £2
+The Trendles Project has now finished but you can catch up with the highlights with our 20 page colour booklet – £2

 Available from the Farm Shop at Manor Farm and Marcham Post Office